 Gov’t Lowered Interest Rates – Should I Refinance my Home?
 Real Estate in Portland, OR

-How the CoronaVirus Affects Real Estate in Portland, Oregon
+How the CoronaVirus Affected Real Estate in Portland, Oregon

-When the CoronaVirus COVID-19 outbreak recently hit the world, no one got a playbook.
-It’s a weird time.
+When the CoronaVirus COVID-19 outbreak hit the world, no one got a playbook on what that would do the real estate market.
+It’s was a weird time.
 We’ve had tons of people asking us about the real estate market here in Portland, Oregon.
 So, we’ve pulled together our team’s extensive knowledge to provide insight into what’s happening now in PDX.
-In this article, we’ll break down what COVID-19 means for the real estate market, and how that affects people who are looking to buy a home in Portland, Oregon.
+In this article, we originally broke down what COVID-19 meant for the Portland real estate market, but now it’s been updated to reflect what to do when the government lowers the interest rate and how that affects people who are looking to buy a home in Portland, Oregon.

 Will Mortgage Rates Drop to 0%?

 So, what’s important to know right off the bat is that the feds cutting their rates won’t necessarily mean that mortgage interest rates are going to decrease dramatically.
-In light of the CoronaVirus, The Feds are currently doing what they can to keep the banking system flowing.
+Based on current econimic standings, The Fed will do what they can to keep the banking system flowing & the adverse of that would be to maintain inflation so the cost of living doesn’t skyrocket.
 This means lower interest rates for businesses, auto loans, and credit cards.
 The aim is to stimulate the economy and keep people fueling it.
 So, it’s up to investors and mortgage companies to decide if they’ll follow.

 What we tend to see when the Fed drastically lowers their rates is slightly lower mortgage rates, then a spike, and back to normal before starting a slow decrease that follows the Fed’s lead.
-The current advice we’re getting across the board from mortgage professionals is to be patient with the market.
+The current advice we’re receive across the board from mortgage professionals is to be patient with the real estate market.
 Regardless of the current fluctuations, we’ve already been in a period with historically low interest rates.
 We don’t always necessarily need the best rate known to mankind for it to make sense.
 For now, experts are warning that there are so many people trying to scramble to get a loan that the market needs to stabilize in order to lock in your rate.
-Finance companies are crazy busy at the moment because of a few reasons that we’ll discuss further along in this article.
+Finance companies will be crazy busy during these times of low fed rates because of a few reasons that we’ll discuss further along in this article.

 If we’re to see a sustainable drop in mortgage rates, it’s going to happen over time.
 To avoid spending cash you may need later, it’s advisable to wait for a predictable pattern to emerge in mortgage rates and the market in general.
 If you’re looking to refinance or initiate a new loan, the best thing you can do is be as prepared as humanly possible.
 Ways to be proactive include consolidating debt, having an application completed, and gathering all of your documentation so that you have a file that actually is ready to be worked on.